10 Things Teachers Need to Do to Become Data Collection DetectivesJune 23, 2020

 Data collection and analysis is one of your most important roles as a teacher—it can help you solve your most challenging classroom issues and unlock answers to questions about a certain situation or student.
 But sometimes data collection can seem like an intimidating prospect, especially when you’ve got so much else on your plate.
 When it comes to collecting and analyzing data effectively, where should you start?
 What are the critical steps you should follow to ensure success?

 In her popular guidebook The Data Collection Toolkit, Cindy Golden helpfully outlines how to hone your “data collection detective skills.”
 As she points out in the book, each step that a detective takes to solve a case is also relevant to teachers collecting data to resolve their students’ challenges.
-Today’s post takes a look at these 10 key steps and how you might apply them in when schools reopen to uncover what your students need.
+Today’s post takes a look at these 10 key steps and how you might apply them to uncover what your students need.

 Determine the problem.
 A good detective will start out by identifying the specific issue or problem to be solved, and the objective, observable details are most relevant to the case.